libralibra/UK_Teaching/Uni/Falmouth/COMP712/workshops/pathfinding_BFS_DFS/pathfinding.md

 - Complete the implementation of `DFS`
 - Compare the behaviour of `DFS` with `BFS` you implemented in the last task.
 - **§** Run the `demo_dfs.pyc` with extra input parameters and compare the results.
 Think about where the differences come from.
-  - `python demo_dfs.pyc 1`: which make the `DFS` search towards the target.
+  - switch <kbd>V</kbd>: which make the `DFS` search towards the target.
-  - `python demo_dfs.pyc 2`: which randomly explore the surrounding area rather than searching by following a fixed order.
+  - switch <kbd>R</kbd>: which randomly explore the surrounding area rather than searching by following a fixed order.
 Run the demo with parameter `2` for several times to see how the found path changes.
 - Try to implement these two behaviour in your code.

 ## Task 4: implement `GBFS`